j624364/asca-rust/doc.md

 a > e / _       (this is equivalent to the above) a > e / __      (this is invalid)
 ```

-### IPA Characters

-ASCA recognises over 300 base IPA phones which can be modified with any of 30 diacritics.
-Meaning that most common IPA codepoints should be representable.

-Types of phones include:
-- Clicks
-- Ejectives & Implosives
-- Voiceless, Creaky, Breathy Phonation
-- Syllabic Consonants
-- Affricates
-- Advanced & Retracted Tongue Root
-- Labialised, Glottalised, Velarised, Palatalised, Pharyngealised (etc.) Segments

-ASCA supports digraphs; where two characters are joined by `◌͡◌`or `◌͜◌` or alternatively `^`.
-I.e. `d͡ʒ` can be represented as `d^ʒ`.

-Clicks are preceded by a velar or uvular plosive/nasal, denoting place of rear articulation, voicing, and nasality.
-These are not joined by a tie.
-I.e. `ŋʘ` not `ŋ^ʘ` or `ʘ`.

-Doubly articulated stops, such as `ɡ͡b`,  are not supported.

-In the event that ASCA is unable to render a segment in IPA, `�` will be used in its place.

-A full list of supported base phones and diacritics (with their values) can be found [here](https://bit.ly/3sHjqvA).

 ### Special Characters